OpenNMT/opennmt.github.io/Advanced.md

 embedding will be optimized for each label and then fed as additional source input alongside the word it annotates.
 * On the target side, these features will be predicted by the network.
-The decoder is then able to decode a sentence and annotate each words.
+The decoder is then able to decode a sentence and annotate each word.

 To use additional features, directly modify your data by appending labels to each word with the special character `￨` (unicode character FFE8).
 There can be an arbitrary number of additional